Console-Utils/ci-helpers/README.md

 ## Description

-Tools to perform checks for CI.
+Helpers to perform checks for CI.

 ## Usage